Canada aims for 1 million+ new permanent residents in 2021 to 2023

 You may pre-qualify for a Canada immigration program.

-Canada’s immigration levels for 2021-2023 represent an immigration solution bailout for the economic impact of the pandemic:
+Canada’s immigration levels plan for 2021–2023 is an immigration solution bailout for the economic impact of the pandemic:

 The pandemic has highlighted the contribution of immigrants to the well-being of our communities and across all sectors of the economy.
 Our health-care system relies on immigrants to keep Canadians safe and healthy.
 Other industries, such as information technology companies and our farmers and producers, also rely on the talent of newcomers to maintain supply chains, expand their businesses and, in turn, create more jobs for Canadians.